Liraglutide: Controversy

-In 2010, Novo Nordisk breached the Association of the British Pharmaceutical Industry's (ABPI) code of conduct by failing to provide information about side effects, and by promoting it prior to being granted market authorization.
+In 2010, Novo Nordisk breached the Association of the British Pharmaceutical Industry's code of conduct by failing to provide information about side effects, and by promoting it prior to being granted market authorization.

 In 2012, the non-profit consumer advocacy group Public Citizen petitioned the US Food and Drug Administration (FDA) to immediately remove liraglutide from the market because they concluded that risks of thyroid cancer and pancreatitis outweigh any documented benefits.

 In 2017, Novo Nordisk agreed to pay $58.65 million to settle multiple whistleblower lawsuits alleging that the company had illegally marketed, promoted, and sold Victoza for off-label uses (such as for type 1 diabetes) in violation of the Federal Food, Drug, and Cosmetic Act and the False Claims Act.
 Novo Nordisk paid an additional $1.45 million to the states of California and Illinois to settle whistleblower cases alleging fraud against private commercial health insurers.